libraries-fi/drupal-kififeedback/README.md

 Feedback system for collecting feedback.

 ## Requirements
-Depends on our other module, [Kifi Mail](https://github.com/libraries-fi/drupal8-kifimail)
+Depends on our other module, [Symfony Mailer](https://www.drupal.org/project/symfony_mailer)